Interview with the Master Jewellery Artist: Wallace Chan

 “We might say that we love heaven, we love the earth, but if we don’t understand pain or we don’t understand heartache, then we don’t have experiences that are profound enough to really grant us the wisdom,” he says.
 “We really need to have understanding of this side of the world, or this side of emotions, in order to have a much better appreciation and understanding of life.”

-Humble, brave beginnings
+Wallace Chan’s humble, brave beginnings

-Chan grew up in Taiwan and left school at age 13, working odd jobs, but worrying his family about his future.
+Wallace Chan grew up in Taiwan and left school at age 13, working odd jobs, but worrying his family about his future.
 By age 16, at the urging of his uncle, the teenage Chan became a gemstone-carving apprentice.

 “Working in the gemstone factory was meant to equip myself with a skill — if I can build a skill, then I would be able to survive and secure my own future,” says Chan.
 But even that early on, Chan was no simple student — an inborn path urged him forward, a calling only he could hear.